 - Experience in developing and managing grant-funded, collaborative sustainability projects

 - A strong background in measurement and metrics, through education and experience related to monitoring and evaluation, the development and analysis of sustainability indicators and data, and/or supply chain metrics and measurement

-- Knowledge and experience with the social aspects of sustainability, including decent work, gender and livelihoods, particularly as they relate to natural resource and primary production sectors (e.g. agriculture, mining and minerals, textiles and garments, forestry, manufacturing, etc)
+- Knowledge and experience with social aspects of sustainability, including decent work, gender and livelihoods, particularly as they relate to natural resource and primary production sectors (e.g. agriculture, mining and minerals, textiles and garments, forestry, manufacturing, etc)

 - Ability to communicate complex topics in a simple way to a wider more generalist audience, both in writing and through verbal communication

 - Well-organised, with strong process and project management skills and ability to establish priorities and work to deadlines and supervise project consultants and other staff